tabokie/coplus/README.md

   }
 ```

-All four of them are in essence accomplished by a `register-notify` mechanism. `Register` receives a waiter's coroutine address, `Notify` switch to one of its waiters or simply re-submit them as tasks.
+All four of them are in essence accomplished by a `register-notify` mechanism. `Register` bookkeep the caller's running context and address, `Notify` will activate the kept context and resubmit into ready queue.

+Based on these powerful async tools, IO operation can by easily managed by trigger, allowing user-level IO scheduling.

 ### Concurrent Data Structure